nxmyoz/nautical-overlay/README.md

 * Devices such a distribution would run on, should be as mainlined as possible.
 Give it power, connect your OpenCPN to the network - done.
 Smooth.
 That's the idea.

-First tests onboard showed very good results that were a little bit dampened by the bad kernel mainling process of a RaspberryPi 3.
+First tests onboard showed very good results that were a little bit dampened by the bad kernel mainlining process of a RaspberryPi.

-### Why not a RaspberryPi
+## Why not a RaspberryPi
 Because of Broadcom and the rather bad mainlining efforts (I am biased towards this.)

 There is a ton of better SBCs out there.
 Look into the Linux kernel source for clues.